Global Spine Diploma Program

 Cost for two semesters

-- CHF 2'500 total tuition fee for the 12 month-program.
+- CHF 2'500 total tuition fee for the 12-month program.

-Learn with a clear plan
+Learn with a clear path

 The AO Spine Curriculum—From competencies to competence

 The AO Global Spine Diploma Program syllabus follows the AO Spine Curriculum, which forms the basis for all educational AO Spine events and programs.
 It is based on Entrustable Professional Activities (EPAs).
 EPAs convey broader skills beyond medical and surgical expertise ensuring targeted development of cognitive, procedural, nontechnical, and nonoperative skills.

 Join the first online program developed for the needs of international spine care.